openjdk/jdk/test/lib/jdk/test/lib/hotspot/ir_framework/README.md

 The framework will spawn a new "test VM" to execute the user defined tests.
 The test VM collects all tests of the test class specified by the user code in `main()` and ensures that there is no violation of the required format by the framework.
 In a next step, the framework does the following for each test in general:
 1. Warm the test up for a predefined number of times (default 2000).
 This can also be adapted for all tests by using `testFrameworkobject.setDefaultWarmup(100)` or for individual tests with an additional [@Warmup](./doc/jdk/test/lib/hotspot/ir_framework/Warmup.html) annotation.
 2. After the warm-up is finished, the framework compiles the associated `@Test` annotated method at the specified compilation level (default: C2).
-3. After the compilation, the test is invokes one more time.
+3. After the compilation, the test is invoked one more time.

 Once the test VM terminates, IR verification (if possible) is performed on the output of the test VM.
 If any test throws an exception during its execution or if IR matching fails, the failures are collected and reported in a pretty format.
 Check the standard error and output for more information and how to reproduce these failures.

 Some of the steps above can be different due to the kind of the test or due to using non-default annotation properties.
-These details and differences are discribed in the Javadocs for the three tests (see section 2.1 Different Tests).
+These details and differences are described in the Javadocs for the three tests (see section 2.1 Different Tests).

 More information about the internals and the workflow of the framework can be found at [TestFramework](./doc/jdk/test/lib/hotspot/ir_framework/TestFramework.html).